Hi Friends,

 Hi,

 What I feel is there is something lacking from the manager's end.
 Though they are very friendly, there is a lack of control.
-First of all then the managers need to handle things professionally.
-Wherein the team-members do not take their manager's friendly behaviour for granted.
-I think the way of handling the team needs to improved.
-The manager needs to make it clear to his team that what is his or the organization's exact expectation.
-And secondly some kind of team building activity should be undertaken.
+First of all, then the managers need to handle things professionally wherein the team members do not take their manager's friendly behavior for granted.
+I think the way of handling the team needs to be improved.
+The manager needs to make it clear to his team what his or the organization's exact expectations are.
+Secondly, some kind of team-building activity should be undertaken.

 Please comment.